Working with FHIR Resource Models

 Patient = get_fhir_resource_type("Patient", "R5")

-# Create a patient with comprehensive data
+# Create a comprehensive patient record

 patient = Patient(

-# Multiple names with different uses
+# Multiple names for different contexts

 name=[